-When we were in New Orleans, I ate gumbo every day.
-It was a little bit different at each place, which is one of gumbo's glories.
+When we visit New Orleans, I enjoy gumbo every day.
+It's a little bit different at each place, which is one of gumbo's glories.
 You can make it as unique as you'd like.
 Make it YOURS!

 In Louisiana, you have influences from southern cooking, French, African, Spanish, Irish, Italian, even American Indian.
 That is what makes Cajun and Creole cooking so fantastic.